-We created a simple budget spreadsheet breakdown for her so she would understand how she was spending more than she earned.
+To help the reader we created a simple budget spreadsheet breakdown so she would understand there was more money being spent then there was eaned.

 In fact, the amount totalled close to $1000 and now we have to work on scaling back or eventually selling the house.

 Let’s have a look at her simple budget spreadsheet, however keep in mind that her allowance takes care of her groceries and what she buys.

 Like many people, she will be using the equity in her home for retirement savings which we are at least blessed that she has.